-UK co-investigators in business, civil society or government bodies Please note that any researcher from an established business, civil society or government body based in the UK will be eligible to be listed as a co-investigator under the US body based in the UK will be eligible to be listed as a co-investigator under the US NSF/SBE - UKRI Lead Agency Opportunity.
+UK co-investigators in business, civil society or government bodies

+Please note that any researcher from an established business, civil society or government body based in the UK will be eligible to be listed as a co-investigator under the US NSF/SBE - UKRI Lead Agency Opportunity.

 The ESRC will fund 100% of justified costs, however, the project costs associated with these types of Co-I contributions must not exceed 30% of the overall cost of the ESRC-funded part of the grant (at 100% fEC).
 Please note that costs cannot be claimed from government bodies.

-Proposals which include co-investigators from the UK business sector or from third sector organisations that engage in economic activity1 must ensure that the involvement of these organisations complies with State Aid legislation.
+Proposals which include co-investigators from the UK business sector or from third sector organisations that engage in economic activity must ensure that the involvement of these organisations complies with State Aid legislation.
 Proposals which include co-investigators from third sector organisations that are deemed not to engage in economic activity must provide evidence of this status in the Justification of Resources section of the proposal form.